The Basics of Reallocations and Change Orders

 Reallocation is the transfer of project funds from one line item to the other.
 Since change orders are so common, loan agreements often include contingency funds in the budget designed to address change order scenarios.
 In case of a change order, the funds will then be reallocated from the contingency funds to the line item(s) defined by the change order.
 Ideally, these funds will be sufficient to cover the additional costs of change orders.

-How to Reduce Change Orders
+How to Minimize Change Orders

-We have already determined that change orders are almost inevitable, but there are steps that can be taken in order to minimize the number of changes necessary for the project’s completion.
+Change orders are almost inevitable, but there are steps that can be taken in order to minimize the number of changes necessary for the project’s completion.
 It all comes down to being meticulous in considering all the predictable aspects of the project.